 Faculty and Staff may install Virtual Private Network (VPN) software on their computers.
 By following this link, you can install the OpenVPN Client on your computer.
 Once connected, you can access the desired network storage by mapping a drive (Windows) or mounting the resource (Mac).
 See directions here.

 Because remote desktop access requires your work computer to remain on when you are not at work, the better option is to store your materials online using Office 365 OneDrive.
-If you need assistance connecting to your computer remotely, please contact the Help Desk.
+If you need assistance connecting to your computer remotely, please contact the Service Desk.

 While not all academic software licenses allow for remote access, those that can are detailed below.